Aliases for GATM Gene

 GATM (Glycine Amidinotransferase) is a Protein Coding gene.
 Diseases associated with GATM include Cerebral Creatine Deficiency Syndrome 3 and L-Arginine:Glycine Amidinotransferase Deficiency.
-Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Metabolism.
-GO annotations related to this gene include hydrolase activity, acting on carbon-nitrogen (but not peptide) bonds, in linear amidines and glycine amidinotransferase activity.
+Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Viral mRNA Translation.
+Gene Ontology (GO) annotations related to this gene include hydrolase activity, acting on carbon-nitrogen (but not peptide) bonds, in linear amidines and glycine amidinotransferase activity.

 UniProtKB/Swiss-Prot for GATM Gene

 Catalyzes the biosynthesis of guanidinoacetate, the immediate precursor of creatine.
 Creatine plays a vital role in energy metabolism in muscle tissues.
 May play a role in embryonic and central nervous system development.
 May be involved in the response to heart failure by elevating local creatine synthesis.